Training and Workshops through PEATC

 Is Your Child a Target of Bullying?
 This free workshop offers intervention strategies for parents of children with disabilities who may be the target of bullying at school.
 Participants will learn how to: identify types of bullying, develop strategies to prevent bullying, identify responses to bullying, talk to their child about bullying, obtain help from professionals and find out about disability harassment laws.
 This workshop is offered in both English and Spanish

-Transition: Families Pave the Way Your child's adult life.
-The thought probably keeps you awake some nights.
-It all seems so complicated.
-Stop!
-Take a deep breathe.
-Come to this session.
-Leave with five powerful strategies for steering your child's life toward high expectations and happiness.
+Transition: Families Pave the Way Your child's future and adulthood.
+It may seem far off, but it's not too early to start planning.
+Forget about the magic transition planning age of 14 ... today is the first day of the rest of your child's life!
+This workshop will teach you five powerful strategies for steering your child's life toward high expectations and happiness.
 Whether you are new to transition or an experienced veteran, these five practical tactics will clarify the vital leadership role that ONLY parents can bring to meaningful transition planning.
-Hint: Forget about the magic transition planning age of 14.
-It is impossible to start too early or too late.
-Today is the first day of the rest of your child's life.

 Families and Social Media Using examples from numerous social media venues, presenters will define social media, review research findings on families’ use of social media, consider the implications of mobile technology, examine cultural preferences regarding traditional and technological outreach efforts, and identify new electronic and print resources for families.